marius9189/video-truth-annotator/README.md

 | **`1`–`9`, `0`** | Show every n-th frame (1–10), switches to SKIP |
 | **`q` / `ESC`** | Quit (saves automatically) |

 The playback mode can also be selected with the **slider below the video** (trackbar): position 0 = real time, position 1–10 = skip.
-When quitting via the window's X button or `q`/`ESC`, the data is always saved one final time.
+When quitting via the window's X button or `q`/`ESC`, the data is saved one final time — but **only if annotations actually changed** during the session (`Finished.
+No changes, CSV not rewritten.` otherwise).

 ## CSV Output